gofynd/asyncio-requests/README.md

                 <ul>
                   <li>name - Str required</li>
                   <li>allowed_retries - Int.
 Required this is for how many retries you want to perform</li>
                   <li>retriable_exceptions - List[function address of exception].
-Optional. list of Exceptions on which you want to retry.
+Optional. list of exception types indicating which exceptions can cause a retry.
+If None every exception is considered retriable</li>
-                  <li>abortable_exceptions - List[function address of exception]. list of Exceptions on which exception the request to be aborted</li>
+                  <li>abortable_exceptions - List[function address of exception].
+Optional. list of exception types indicating which exceptions should abort failsafe run immediately and be propagated out of failsafe.
+If None, no exception is considered abortable.</li>
                   <li>on_retries_exhausted - function address.
 Optional. callable/function_address which will be invoked on retry exhausted event</li>
                   <li>on_failed_attempt - function address.
 Optional. callable/function_address that will be invoked on a failed attempt event</li>
                   <li>on_abort - function address.
 Optional. callable that will be invoked on an abort event</li>
                   <li>delay - Int Optional. seconds of delay between retries default is 0.</li>
                   <li>max_delay - Int Optional. seconds of max delay between retries default 0</li>
-                  <li>jitter: Boolean Optional</li>
+                  <li>jitter: Boolean Optional.
+False when you want to keep the wait between calls constant else True</li>
                 </ul>
               </li>
             </ul>